 What is a community health assessment and why is it important to our county?
 Community health assessment is a systematic examination of the health status indicators for a given population that is used to identify key problems and assets is our community.
 The ultimate goal of our community health assessment is to develop strategies to address our community's health needs and identified issues.
 Read about Putnam County's community health assessment here.

-Effective March 1, 2011 Missouri Department of Health and Senior services has implimented new guidelines on requesting birth and death certificates.
+Effective March 1, 2011, Missouri Department of Health and Senior Services has implemented new guidelines on requesting birth and death certificates.
 Please note, that you are now required to provide proof of identification when requesting a copy of such record.
 You may still obtain a birth or death record from our office.
 Print an application here and bring it into our office.